-In Denver our McCracken staff suggests about two weeks of recovery time before returning to your normal activities.
+We suggest about two weeks of recovery time before returning to your normal activities.

 What will I look like after my eyelid surgery with Dr. McCracken?

-Directly after surgery the incision sites will appear red and slightly irritated with some minor bumpiness.
-There will be swelling and discoloration near your eyes but that will begin to fade as your eyelids improve.
+Directly after surgery, the incision sites will appear red and slightly irritated with some minor bumpiness.
+There will be swelling and discoloration near your eyes, but that will begin to fade as your eyelids improve.

 How long will my eyelid results last?